jthlab/demesinfer/docs/tutorial.rst

              [ 0.,  0., -1.]]),
       array([0., 0., 1., 0.]))}

 If one wants to modify the inequalities, one can directly modify constraints.
-For example, if we want to constraint population size >= 2000., then we would do:
+For example, if we want to constraint population size >= 2000., then we need to pay attention to negative signs and would do:

 .. code-block:: python